BSXRay/RTPLink/README.md

 <details>
 <summary><strong>Commands are not recognized</strong></summary>

-After changing aliases in `config.yml`, run `/vrtplink reload` or perform a full proxy restart for changes to take effect.
+After changing aliases in `config.yml`, perform a full proxy restart for changes to take effect.

 </details>